Virtual Reality: A Client's View.

-Using Virtual Reality (VR) in architecture not only provides the designer with a complete 3D representation of the concept they are working on but, provides the client with a platform to walk through their future home before it moves on to the planning stage.
+Using VR Technology in architecture not only provides the designer with a complete 3D representation of the concept they're working on.
+It also gives the client a platform to walk through their future home before it moves on to the planning stage.

 “We recently went to visit Adam at the Märraum offices and had an amazing experience whilst working with him to redesign the wooden house we are going to build.

 "Initially Adam was able to get the current floor plan up on screen and move rooms and windows about at will, so we could view various alternative options for the interior layout.

 "He came up with a somewhat radical suggestion of creating a mirror image of the current layout, allowing more sunlight into the house and working so much better than the original layout.
 Viewing it as a flat plan on screen and using the BIM technology was all very well, but it was still hard to imagine what the rooms were really like - especially things like the feel of the room sizes and where the windows were when you were actually in a room.

 "Adam added all sorts of bits of furniture as we suggested what we might put in the rooms, so we could see exactly what would fit.
 There seemed to be a huge range of furniture to choose from within the Archicad library and we were able to put pretty much what we wanted in all the rooms.